Nick Paton Walsh: Television career

 While serving as an Asia correspondent, Paton Walsh worked extensively in Afghanistan, including the presidential election crisis of 2009.
 Embedded across the country in Orūzgān, Helmand, Paktika, Khost, Nurestan, Kunar, and Kandahar, he gained rare access to COP Keating in Nurestan, a tiny American outpost isolated near the Pakistani border, which was overrun by insurgents in October 2009.
 Paton Walsh interviewed General Stanley McChrystal, the NATO commander removed for injudicious comments about his civilian superiors.
 Perhaps presciently, McCrystal told Walsh, when referring to President Hamid Karzai's recent outbursts, "war is high stress stuff" that often causes people to say rash things.

 In a series of exclusives about the British army's conduct in Afghanistan, Paton Walsh revealed the dissatisfaction felt by Afghans who had worked for the UK military as translators in Helmand – men who had been injured on duty but who felt abandoned.
 He revealed a trebling in compensation payouts to civilians in Helmand over deaths or injuries mistakenly caused by British forces.

 Paton Walsh spent many months in Pakistan, where he reported on the Taliban's infiltration of Karachi, and on the military's campaign to take Bajaur.
 His team broadcast the first mobile phone footage of a woman being flogged publicly by the Taliban in the Swat Valley, which caused popular outcry in Pakistan.

 Paton Walsh has also organised and reported interviews with Taliban leaders Mansoor Dadullah and Mullah Nasir.

 Paton Walsh has also worked on vigilante murders and economic booms in China; on mud volcanoes in Indonesia; migrant workers in Dubai; food exportation from Cambodia; Naxalite rebels in Chhattisgarh, India; and he watched and reported as his office and flat were surrounded by the protests that shook Bangkok in May 2010.

+In April 2023, he covered the migrant trek through the Darien Gap in the premiere of the CNN primetime series The Whole Story with Anderson Cooper.

+In August 2024, Russia’s Federal Security Service initiated a criminal case against Paton Walsh for illegally crossing Russia’s border.
+He was accused of unlawfully crossing the Russia–Ukraine border and filming reports in the Sudzha area of the Kursk Oblast where he was escorted by the Ukrainian military to report on Ukraine’s cross-border incursion and occupation, at the invitation of the Ukrainian government.
+In October 2024, a Russian court after a trial in absentia, ordered that "Paton Walsh be arrested while on Russian territory or upon extradition" for reporting from Ukrainian-held territory.